 The U.S. is a massive place, with each state containing its own history; and when you’re going from one side to another, it feels as if you’re going from planet to planet.

-International students from all over the world look for options in the U.S., and travelers and explorers are often looking to find out whether Americans are as loud and silly as they are on television (spoiler: they are).
+International students from all over the world look to study in the U.S.A., and travelers and explorers are often looking to find out whether Americans are as loud and silly as they are on television (spoiler: they are).
 Being a student, though, brings you in contact with the top-ranked and largest universities in the world, and they are ready to welcome students like you every year.

 You only need to look at the university rankings to see that U.S. universities dominate the lists of the best universities in the world.
-But, if you’re inclined to ignore these rankings, you can also be easily astounded by the sheer number of accredited universities all over the U.S. In fact, according to the Association of American Colleges and Universities, there are 2,613 accredited four-year colleges and universities in the U.S.!
+But, if you’re inclined to ignore these rankings, you can also be easily astounded by the sheer number of accredited universities the U.S. higher education system offers.
+In fact, according to the Association of American Colleges and Universities, there are 2,613 accredited four-year colleges and universities in the U.S.!
 Holy cow!

 In the U.S., secondary schools are divided into different categories: research universities, community colleges, liberal arts colleges, and vocational schools.
 Depending on your needs, these different colleges and institutions have something to offer you.
-Most commonly, however, if you’re looking for a Bachelor’s or Master’s degree, you’re probably looking for either a research university or a liberal arts college.
+Most commonly, however, if you’re looking for an international education and a Bachelor’s or Master’s degree program, you’re probably looking for a research university or a liberal arts college.

 All over the U.S., universities offer a lot of topics and degree programmes that you can choose from.
 Some of the biggest names, at the biggest Ivy League schools, teach programmes in the subject you’re most interested in.
 Here are some of the subjects you can consider: